anthonychu/azure-functions-dart/README.md

     mkdir -p handler/build
     dart compile exe -o handler/build/handler handler/bin/handler.dart
     ```
-1. In the VS Code / Codespaces command palette, run the *Azure Functions: Deploy to Function App...* command.
+1. In the VS Code command palette, run the *Azure Functions: Deploy to Function App...* command.
 Fill in the following info:

     - **Subscription** - choose your subscription
     - **Create new Function App in Azure (advanced)** - make sure you choose **advanced** to be able to select Linux later.